 Caring for a senior loved one or relative is no easy feat.
 In a lot of ways, it can be much trickier tending to people in this age group than it is to care for infants or young children.
 Most of the time, they already have health complications due to their lifestyle and age; they have been set in their ways for quite a while, which can make compliance harder; and because they are full-grown adults, it’s harder to move them around if they have mobility issues.

-Senior care becomes a skill in management – of your energy, resources, as well as your emotions.
+With so many things to be considered and thought of, it’s not surprising that senior care becomes a skill in management – of your energy, resources, as well as your emotions.
 Make sure that you and whoever you hire is willing and very much able to perform the job well.
 It may get overwhelming, and one of the best safeguards for your competence is a certain confidence that you are doing the best anyone can do.

 Here are the top tips for senior care in order to make sure you are employing the best skill set for the job:

 1. Get an overview of all health conditions and possible complications.

 You cannot conquer an animal you do not know.
 First and foremost, get an assessment from your physician regarding the health conditions of your loved one and all the medication, lifestyle changes, and even therapy that has to be incorporated into the routine.